 After five years of building my “career”, I decided to jump.
 I had reached the top of what I could, and wanted, to reach in my industry.
 A good friend, Ivan, introduced me to the term “career suicide”, that is what it basically was.

 I had an idea and a business plan of what I wanted to do and I was clear that I needed to move to my other home country, Greece.
-I felt I had, somehow, to be of service there.
+The Greek lifestyle represented more my own wants and needs in my daily life and I felt I had, somehow, to be of service there.
 It was what they call 'a calling'.
 The majority of people around me thought I had gone mad.
 I was giving my safe life up to move to a country in despair, with only a rough idea and savings for just a couple of months of living.

 It wasn’t an easy choice, by all means.
 The criticism and inner turmoil of making the jump were very real and unsettling at times.

 Since my move to Greece I went down the path of trial and error, working out different business ideas that never made it to the execution phase.
 All my creative ideas and plans eventually didn’t feel right.
 I was living out of a suitcase, traveling around Greece, using my marketing knowledge helping entrepreneurs and trying to find my place in a new country.
 Even though it was a very unsettled time, I was happier than I had ever been.

 Eventually I made the decision to study again as I felt that a part of the fundament was missing to bring all my dreams and ideas to life.
 And so I graduated in Modern Psychology and became a certified mind trainer, coach and hypnotherapist.
 From the moment I stepped into the classroom I knew that thís was the stepping stone I was looking for.